Baojy01/SSAM/README.md

 - **Datasets:**

-We constructed three large scale defect datasets SSD-10, RDD-CHN and DC-4K, they are available soon.
+We constructed three large scale defect datasets, namely SSD-10, RDD-CHN and DC-4K, they will be available soon.